Autor: Shelby Benavidez

 Real Cases of Progressive Claim Denials

-“I had an adjuster deny liability because their insured told them it was our client’s fault even though the crash report blamed the defendant driver,” Daniel Stark Attorney Olivia Chapa said, “and we had eyewitnesses that said it was not our client’s fault.”
+“I had an adjuster deny liability because their insured told them it was our client’s fault even though the crash report blamed the defendant driver,” Daniel Stark attorney Olivia Chapa said, “and we had eyewitnesses that said it was not our client’s fault!”

-In this case, Progressive allegedly ignored the official police report and independent eyewitnesses, choosing to believe their insured over the facts.
+In this case, Progressive allegedly ignored the official police report and independent eyewitnesses, choosing to believe their insured over the presented facts.
 It’s a tactic that places the burden of proof unfairly on the injured party, even when the evidence clearly supports their claim.

 Common Tactics Progressive Uses to Deny Claims

-1. Relying Solely on Their Insured’s Word
+1. Relying on Their Insured’s Word Against All Evidence

 2. “Material Misrepresentation”